j0mj/JavaScript-Basics/README.md

         Statement2: defines the condition for executing the code block
         Statement3: executed every time after the code block has been created

+For In Loop

+        for (property key in object) {
+        // code block to be executed
+        }

+    This was hard for me to grasp, so here is the example from

+        const person = {fname:"John", lname:"Doe", age:25};

+            let text = "";
+            for (let x in person) {
+            text += person[x];
+            }

+    Explanation:
+        -The for in loop iterates over a person object -Each iteration returns a key (x)
+        -The key is used to access the value of the key -The value of the key is person[x]

 While Loop

     while(condition){